jonnonz1/nz-statute-book/acts/public/1967/trustee-companies-act-1967.md

 (4) Upon any such transfer, assignment, conveyance, mortgage, lease, or grant being registered under the Land Transfer Act 1952 or the Deeds Registration Act 1908, no person thereafter having dealings in respect of the estate, share, or interest or in respect of the transfer, assignment, conveyance, mortgage, lease, or grant shall be affected by any notice of trust contained in or evidenced by the transfer, assignment, conveyance, mortgage, lease, or grant, nor shall any person be concerned to see or inquire whether the trustee company possessed lawful authority to enter into the transaction.

 ### 25 Charges created by trustee companies in a fiduciary capacity
-Section 102 of the Companies Act 1955 shall not apply to any charge on any real or personal property created by a trustee company in a fiduciary capacity.
+[Repealed]

 ### 26 Registration of shares
 (1) The entry of a trustee company by its name in the register of shareholders of a company shall not constitute notice of a trust.
 (2) A company shall not be entitled to object to enter the name of a trustee company in its register of shareholders by reason only that the trustee company is a trustee or is a corporation.
-(3) Notwithstanding anything to the contrary in the Companies Act 1955 or any other enactment or rule of law, a trustee company may enter its own name, or the name of any company of which it is a subsidiary, in its register of shareholders in respect of any shares to which the trustee company is entitled in a fiduciary capacity; and the trustee company may hold any such shares: provided that no regard shall be had to this subsection in determining whether any such shares are an authorised investment in any case.
+(3) Notwithstanding anything to the contrary in the Companies Act 1993 or any other enactment or rule of law, a trustee company may enter its own name, or the name of any company of which it is a subsidiary, in its register of shareholders in respect of any shares to which the trustee company is entitled in a fiduciary capacity; and the trustee company may hold any such shares: provided that no regard shall be had to this subsection in determining whether any such shares are an authorised investment in any case.

 ### 27 Sale of goods by auction